 Be a lifelong learner, realizing there are always more opportunities for growth.
 Make continuing education a priority and continue to up-level your life as God reveals new things to you (Romans 12:2).

-Establishing Self-Care Through Healthy Boundaries.
+Establish Self-Care by Setting Healthy Boundaries.

 Master the discipline of saying “no” or “not now”.
 One of the biggest threats to our calling in Christ is busyness, especially when it comes to doing good deeds.
 Don’t trade what’s good for what’s best (Luke 10:38-42).